sempr-tk/rete/README.md

 ## Example Network

+> _**NOTE:** This example is a result from a very early stage of development.
+It is still valid, but you probably want to use the reasoner and rule parser instead of constructing the patterns yourself.
+Also, the graphical visualization of your network will differ a bit._

 The following network represents the pattern `(?a self ?b) (?x color red) (?y color red)`.
 For more complex patterns like `(?a self ?a) (?a color red)` where you need to intra-consistency checks and conditional joins, see the test files.

-You can convert the dot-file to a png using
+You can convert a dot-file to a png using
 ```
 dot -Tpng network.dot > network.png
 ```